Cronies of Ferdinand Marcos: Roman "Jun" Cruz

-Cruz served as Undersecretary of Finance from 1968 to 1970, but he is more well known for his bankrolling Imelda Marcos’ trips abroad using Philippine Air Lines (PAL) funds, which he also managed.
-Cruz took over PAL after the former owners, Benigno Toda, was forced out through a Presidential Order in 1977.
+Cruz served as Undersecretary of Finance from 1968 to 1970, but he is more well known for his bankrolling Imelda Marcos' trips abroad using Philippine Airlines (PAL) funds, which he also managed.
+Cruz took over PAL after the former owner Benigno Toda was forced out through a Presidential Order in 1977.
 This was a result of Toda falling out with the Marcoses as the former charged Imelda $6 million for her overseas junkets.

-Throughout his chairmanship, the airline was poorly managed and steadily lost venture.
-This is due to First Lady Imelda Marcos’ indiscriminate international trips, Cruz’s mismanagement, misuse of funds, and his lack of experience.
+Throughout his chairmanship, the airline was poorly managed and steadily lost money.
+This was due to First Lady Imelda Marcos' indiscriminate international trips, Cruz's mismanagement, misuse of funds, and his lack of experience.
 In 1979, PAL lost $33 million, and by 1983, the airline had already lost $63 million.
-In order to minimize the losses, Cruz asked help from Malacañan.
-The government increased PAL’s capitalization from $127 million to $380 million, and $63 million from the National Development Corp. was given to PAL.
-Despite these additions of government money, PAL continued to suffer loses due to Cruz’s mismanagement and lack of experience.
+In order to offset the losses, Cruz asked Malacañan for help.
+The government increased PAL's capitalization from $127 million to $380 million, and $63 million from the National Development Corp. was given to PAL.
+Despite these additions of government money, PAL continued to suffer loses due to Cruz's mismanagement and lack of experience.

 Cruz also served as president and general manager of the Government Service Insurance System (GSIS).
 GSIS was originally established for financial aid of low-salaried government employees, providing investments, pensions, and housing loans.
-In 1980, under Cruz’s administration, house loans were phased out.
+In 1980, under Cruz's administration, house loans were phased out.
 Instead, the GSIS funded Marcos-connected companies and Imelda-inspired projects.
-Of GSIS’ total budget of $1.3 billion, 65% or $843 million went into Imelda’s lucrative projects, such as luxury hotels made to impress delegates of the IMF-World Bank conference.
+Of GSIS' total budget of $1.3 billion, 65% or $843 million went into Imelda's lucrative projects, such as luxury hotels made to impress delegates of the IMF-World Bank conference.

 Cruz allocated GSIS funds to support Imelda's hotel building plans locally and overseas.
-There was an allocation of US$ 202 million to build Kanlaon Towers, Philippine Village Hotel, Philippine Plaza, and Manila Hotel.
+There was an allocation of US$202 million to build Kanlaon Towers (in which what would be occupying the site of the former ABS-CBN and RPN headquarters in Roxas Boulevard), Philippine Village Hotel, Philippine Plaza, and Manila Hotel.
 Cruz also worked with Imelda's brother, Amb.
 Benjamin Romualdez and organized the Phil-China Friendship Hotels Corp. using GSIS funds in 1980, where the plan was to build two 500-room hotels in Guangzhou and Beijing.

 Controversially, Cruz also was accused of using PAL and GSIS funds to acquire real estate in California.